 Paying attention to what we are experiencing in our body can open up windows of insight that might otherwise remain closed to us.
 For instance, the experience of consolation and desolation as it relates to discernment is, in many ways, a bodily experience.
 The flow of life-giving energy through our bodies or a sense of life draining away from us is experienced in the body if we are in touch with it.
 God’s assurance to the people of Israel is that the ability to choose life and follow God was not to be found in some faraway place but rather in the intimacy and immediacy of paying attention to our bodies.
 “No, the word [of God] is very near to you; it is in your mouth and in your heart for you to observe” (Deuteronomy 30:14).
 What we need to know about how to be well and how to choose life is already there for us in our bodily knowing if we will just pay attention.

 Paying attention to what gives our body and our spirit a sense of life or drains life from us can help us stay connected with God’s guiding presence.
-When we honor my body by “listening” to tension, discomfort, lightness, or joy and wonder, and ask, Now what is that about? often God speaks into that awareness with truth and insight that proves very helpful over the long haul.
+When I honor my body by “listening” to tension, discomfort, lightness, or joy and wonder, and ask, Now what is that about? often God speaks into that awareness with truth and insight that proves very helpful over the long haul.

 Praying in the Body

 While we might think of prayer as an activity that engages us primarily on a soul level, the Scriptures tell us plainly that the body is a temple of the Holy Spirit, and a temple, after all, is a place of prayer and worship.
 Prayer is primarily about deepening our intimacy with God and intimacy develops as we bring more and more of ourselves into God’s presence—including our bodies.